 When you are in court, be honest about your case and your injuries.
 Don’t exaggerate, but don’t minimize them.
 Present them exactly as they are.

-Personal injury cases can take months and even years to resolve.
 If your case goes to trial, it will be the culmination of countless medical treatments and likely numerous attempts at negotiations from your attorney.
 Now is not the time to give up.
 Remaining calm and confident ensures you walk out of court with the best possible resolution.